 Why Are Sea Turtles Endangered?

-Sea turtle conservationists in El Salvador and all over the world have been working diligently to educate people about this issue and save these precious animals.
-Here are some reasons for the significant decline in their numbers:
+El Salvador and sea turtle protectionists around the world are working diligently to educate people about the issue and save these precious animals.
+Here are some reasons for significant decline in their number:

 Feeding